Covid 19 coronavirus: Qatar Airways flying Christchurch to Paris

 It is the first time Qatar Airways has flown to Christchurch and will make one of the longest flights in the world back to Doha to refuel and on to Paris.

-the airline has been operating scheduled flights between Doha and Auckland since 2017 and in the past few weeks has stepped up capacity as other airlines have quit flying here.
+The airline has been operating scheduled flights between Doha and Auckland since 2017 and in the past few weeks has stepped up capacity as other airlines have quit flying here.

 It is now one of the few airlines still operating scheduled services around the globe and says it is taking extra steps to keep crew and passengers safe but has come under fire for charging extra-high prices on some services.